rundeck/rundeck/docs/en/manpages/rd-queue.1.md

-% RUNDECK(1) RunDeck User Manuals | Version 1.0
+% RD-QUEUE(1) RunDeck User Manuals | Version 1.0
 % Greg Schueler; Alex Honor
 % November 20, 2010

 # NAME

-rdq - execute commands across nodes
+rd-queue - Lists and kills executions in the RunDeck queue

 # SYNOPSIS

-rdq [*action*] [-h] [-e]
+rd-queue [*action*] [-h] [-e]

 # DESCRIPTION

-The rdq command is used to query the Central Dispatcher for a list of currently running Executions, or to Kill a currently running execution.
+The rd-queue command is used to query the Central Dispatcher for a list of currently running Executions, or to Kill a currently running execution.

 The tool provides two actions: